marcglasberg/easy-bdd-tool-jest/README.md

 `// Given:` etc. That's optional, but recommended.
 The code is very readable and does exactly what the BDD says it should do.

-Note again that the test code callback itself has nothing to do with the BDD Framework.
+Note again that the test code callback itself has nothing to do with the Easy BDD Tool.
 It's just plain TypeScript/JavaScript code that depends on your business logic.
 The complete code is this:

 ```typescript